-^{} For 2023, the injury statistics were assessed as of
+For 2023, the injury statistics were assessed as of Feb.
+14, 2024 for the calculation of RIR, LTIR and CIR.

 Continuous Improvement

 Improving the Quality of Safety Data

 As part of our evolution in safety management, we now combine multiple data sources.
 This includes information about medical treatment and wage loss for injured employees from the worker's compensation boards and our own internal incident and injury reporting processes.
 With this new standard of reporting, we have implemented an enterprise-wide review of injury data, allowing us to create a process for reconciling and reviewing data as well as a data quality dashboard to correct potential errors.
 This provides an added assurance to the injury data reported across the organization.